Unemployment claims in South Dakota declined last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Watertown Public Opinion: Unemployment claims in South Dakota declined last week
+This article originally appeared on Aberdeen News: Unemployment claims in South Dakota declined last week